refactco/Refact-Starter/wp-content/themes/refact-starter/README.md

 ```sh
 npm run updateVersion
 ```

+#### Additional Notes
+- The script uses a memory file (lastModifiedMemory.json) to store the last modification time.
+Ensure this file is writable.
+- Each block should have a block.json, index.scss, and index.asset.php file for the script to work correctly.

 ## Gutenberg Blocks
 We have another webpack configuration for building Gutenberg blocks, which is located in `webpack.blocks.config.js`. if you want to start developing or building blocks you can use the following commands.